Towards Multi-modal Transformers in Federated Learning: Abstract

 \section{Abstract}

-Multi-modal transformers mark significant progress in different domains, but siloed high-quality data hinders their further improvement.
-To remedy this, federated learning (FL) has emerged as a promising privacy-preserving paradigm for training models without direct access to the raw data held by different clients.
+Multi-modal transformers mark significant progress in different domains, but privacy concerns on high-quality data hinder their further improvement.
+Federated learning (FL) has emerged as a promising privacy-preserving paradigm for training models without direct access to the raw data held by different clients.
 Despite its potential, a considerable research direction regarding the unpaired uni-modal clients and the transformer architecture in FL remains unexplored.
 To fill this gap, this paper explores a transfer multi-modal federated learning (MFL) scenario within the vision-language domain, where clients possess data of various modalities distributed across different datasets.
 We systematically evaluate the performance of existing methods when a transformer architecture is utilized and introduce a novel framework called Federated modality complementary and collaboration (FedCola) by addressing the in-modality and cross-modality gaps among clients.
 Through extensive experiments across various FL settings, FedCola demonstrates superior performance over previous approaches, offering new perspectives on future federated training of multi-modal transformers.
+Code is available at \href{https://github.com/imguangyu/FedCola}{https://github.com/imguangyu/FedCola}. \keywords{Federated Learning \and Multi-modal Learning \and Transformer}